Invasion Percolation on Power-Law Branching Processes: Introduction

-\paragraphi{Intuition for Conjecture \ref{cor-vol-growth}} Conjecture \ref{cor-vol-growth} states that we expect that the scaling results for the $k$-cut IPC also translate to the \textit{volume} of the $k$-neighbourhood $\T_k(\clock)$ of $T(\clock)$ as defined in \eqref{eq:def_Gamma}.
+\paragraphi{Intuition for Conjecture \ref{cor-vol-growth}} Conjecture \ref{cor-vol-growth} states that the scaling results for the $k$-cut IPC also translate to the \textit{volume} of the $k$-neighbourhood $\T_k(\clock)$ of $T(\clock)$ as defined in \eqref{eq:def_Gamma}.
 Naturally, it follows that $|\T_k(\clock)|\leq M_k$, but a lower bound is not evident.
 For $\alpha>2$ and $\alpha\in(1,2)$, Theorem~\ref{thm-main} argues that the volume of the $k$-cut IPC is driven by exceptionally large forests of size $k^2$ and $k^{\alpha/(\alpha-1)}$ respectively.
 Moreover, it is likely that such a forest is already found at depth $qk$, where $q\in(0,1)$.
-If we take $k$ large enough these trees in the attached forests are close to critical in this regime, based on \eqref{eq:Conditional_final_clusters_mean_a>1}.
-Then, based on \cite{Kortchemski2017}, the critical trees conditioned on having a specific mass $m$, have width $(\mathcal{W})$ and depth $(\mathcal{D})$ roughly given by
+If we take $k$ large enough, then these trees in the attached forests are close to critical in this regime, by \eqref{eq:Conditional_final_clusters_mean_a>1}.
+Then, by \cite{Kortchemski2017}, the critical trees conditioned on having a specific mass $m$, have width $(\mathcal{W})$ and depth $(\mathcal{D})$ roughly given by

 where we recall that $\halpha=\alpha\wedge 2$.
 Suppose that we consider an exceptionally large BP tree of size $k^{\halpha/(\halpha-1)}$.
 Then the height of such a tree is $O(k)$, and the width is $O(k^{1/(\halpha-1)})$.
 This means that at depth $qk$, with positive probability, we find a forest of size $O(k^{1/(\halpha-1)})$ that is explored up to depth $(1-q)k$ in $\T_{k}(\clock)$.
 This tree is expected to encounter $(1-q)k\cdot O(k^{1/(\halpha-1)})= O(k^{\halpha/(\halpha-1)})$ vertices.
 Therefore, with positive probability there also exists a tree of size $O(k^{\halpha/(\halpha-1)})$ in $\T_k(\clock)$ for $\alpha>2$ and $\alpha\in(1,2)$ respectively.
 This provides an intuition on the lower bound of $|\T_k(\clock)|$ for these regimes. \\ The $\alpha\in(0,1)$ regime is different, as here, according to \eqref{eq:Conditional_final_clusters_mean_a<1}, attached trees do not approach criticallity but remain finite a.s.
 The dominant contribution of the volume scaling arises from the effective degrees of the backbone vertices and scale as $ O(\theta(W_k))=O(w_k^{\alpha/(1-\alpha)})$ according to Lemma \ref{lem:convergence_hatDBK_alpha(0,1)}.
 This means that the tree that consists only of the backbone plus the effective degrees of the $(k-1)$-th backbone is already of size $O(w_k^{\alpha/(1-\alpha)})$, which provides a rigorous and matching lower bound for $\T_k(\clock)$ for $\alpha\in(0,1)$.